learning-zone/python-basics/README.md

 ## Q. What is tuple unpacking?

-First, let’s discuss tuple packing.
+First, let's discuss tuple packing.
 It is a way to pack a set of values into a tuple.
 ```py
 mytuple=3,4,5
 mytuple